-Louise uses a wheelchair to get about.
+Louise is a wheelchair user.
 She lives in a hilly Kapiti suburb, often works from home and has a young daughter.
-She sees public transport as a part of a normal life and makes a concerted effort to use it, even if it means extra effort.
+Access to public transport enables her to be independent and she makes a concerted effort to continue to part-take in it, even if it means extra effort.